Yes, you read that Wright!

 It was then that the two brothers, Wilbur and Orville Wright, first saw their dreams take wings and fly.

 Today, many people still dream and do great things through hard work and dedication.
 They make difficult or seemingly impossible projects a success.
 Hence the expression: to get it off the ground.

 Wilbur and Orville Wright were not the only persons to have dreamed of power flight.
 Many people suspected that it was possible.
 But many others laughed at the idea.
 Can something heavier than the air really rise in it?
 And if so, at what expense of energy and for how long?

 Before the invention of the airplane, humans did lift off the ground.
 But they did so using the power of the wind, hot air balloons and other “lighter than air” mechanisms.
 These mechanisms only launched a person into the air for a very short period of time, and left them mostly to the mercy of the winds.

-Who would have dreamed that one day, a metal object weighing thousands of tons would roar and lift into the air…and fly away into the skies under the pilot’s command!
+Who would have dreamed that one day, a metal object weighing hundreds of tons would roar and lift into the air…and fly away into the skies under the pilot’s command!
 Over two hundred years ago, two great men patented the first airplane.
 It was clumsy and inferior compared to the airplanes we have today.
 But the airplanes of today were all built and improved on the same principles that the Wright brothers used to put the first airplane in flight.

 What project are you trying to get off the ground today?
 What dream of yours is yet to take flight?